chaoss/wg-risk/metrics/OSI_Approved_Licenses.md

 ## Objectives

-Identify whether a project has licenses present which do not conform to the definition of open source.
+Identify whether a project has licenses present which do not conform to the OSI definition of open source.
 This transparency helps projects make conscious decisions about whether or not to include licenses that are not approved by OSI.

 ## Implementation